 I have committed my life to gifting portraits to communities that live outside of privilege.
 My truck is my home as I travel and coordinate family portrait days with a variety of social service agencies, shelters, and faith and community centers.
 For several years before I left the world of commercial photography, I made time outside work to donate portraits to families dealing with difficult domestic, economic and societal circumstances.
 Jackdaw is a full time expansion of that work.
 This is a gift of love, respect and legacy.
 There is no cost for the families I create portraits for or the agencies that help me coordinate the shoots, nor will I ever profit from the images.
 The families I photograph retain image ownership and rights to the images I create for them.
 I will not be making a book or marketing their images in any way.
 Since this is a gift to the communities I serve, this outreach will only survive with your support.
 I hope you will become a patron of this work.

 All my life I have sought a convergence of my passions in a way that would bless others and be a truly meaningful use of my gifts and energy.
-Significant personal events five years ago swept away everything I expected my life would be and revealed a new purpose.
+Significant personal events in 2014 swept away everything I had expected my life would be and revealed a new purpose.
 The inspiration for Jackdaw arose from that journey of loss, grief and discovery.
 A deeper empathy took root within me for the people our society doesn't want to see.
-Now, instead of using my skills and energy for the benefit of the world of advertising, I use them to bless families and create something of truly enduring value- a photographic legacy they would not have otherwise.
+Now, instead of using my skills and energy for the benefit of the world of advertising, I use them to bless families and create something of truly enduring value- a photographic legacy they would never expect to have.
 Many of the people I gift have never had portraits of any kind.
 This is especially true for families who are homeless, escaping abusive situations, dealing with socioeconomic oppression, or are struggling with cycles of poverty or addiction.
 This gift is intended to affirm their worth and dignity despite whatever battles they are waging.
 They are the ones I honor and for whom this gift is intended.
 I am continually moved and inspired by the souls I meet while doing this work.

 Why aren't there any family portraits displayed on your site?